Airline transport pilot licence: EASA and United Kingdom

 An applicant for an ATPL must already hold a CPL, a multi-engine instrument rating, and a multi-crew cooperation certificate.
 Alternatively, in EASA states and the United Kingdom, the applicant may only hold a Multi-Pilot License (MPL).
 ATPL holders who previously held an MPL are restricted to multi-pilot operations unless they complete a CPL skill test and other requirements.

 For aeroplanes, the applicant must have 1500 hours as a pilot of airplanes, including 500 hours in multi-pilot operations on airplanes, and a minimum number of hours as pilot in command (PIC) and/or pilot in command under supervision (PICUS).
 There are minimum hour requirements for cross-country flight, instrument flight, and night flight.
 Time as pilot of helicopters, sailplanes and touring motor gliders may be partially cross-credited.
 For helicopters, the applicant must have 1000 hours as a pilot of helicopters, as well as other hour requirements.
 Time as a pilot of aeroplanes may be cross-credited up to 50%.

 The applicant must pass a skill test, demonstrating their ability to perform procedures and manoeuvres, as PIC of a multi-pilot airplane under IFR.
 The applicant must hold a type rating for the aircraft used in the skill test.
 The skill test may be carried out in a suitably qualified full flight simulator.

 The minimum age to gain an ATPL is 21 years, and holders must have a Class 1 medical certificate.
 There are separate ATPL licences for aeroplanes and helicopters.

 From the age of 60-64, pilots may only act as part of a multi-pilot crew in commercial air transport operations, however they may continue to act as Pilot In Command.
 From the age of 65, they may no longer act as a pilot in commercial air transport operations (from age 70 for balloons and sailplanes).

 Theoretical examination

-The EASA ATPL requires candidates to pass 14 separate theoretical exams, with a six-month residential or twelve-month distance-learning course mandatory during this phase.
+The EASA ATPL requires candidates to pass 13 separate theoretical exams which are often taken over 3 modules, with a six-month residential or twelve-month distance-learning course mandatory during this phase.

 In EASA states and the United Kingdom, the 13 theoretical subjects included in the examination of ATPL applicants are: